derekja/espcam/README.md

 # espcam
 This is a repo for the ESP32-CAM workshop taught at UVic in the fall of 2023 using the AI Thinker board and OpenCV using YOLOv3 for image recognition.

+on macos:
+install xcode
+install homebrew
+(to be continued!
+I couldn't get the esp32 tools to install!)

+on windows:

 To install the esp32-cam board first install the Arduino 2.2.1 environment:

 https://www.arduino.cc/en/software